Sternotherus: Distribution

 The genus Sternotherus is endemic to North America.
-It occurs in the approximant eastern third of the USA and extreme southeast Ontario, Canada.
+It occurs in the approximant eastern third of the US and extreme southeast Ontario, Canada.
 The eastern musk turtle (S. odoratus), the most wide-ranging species of the genus, occurs in southern Maine, south to Florida, west into eastern Texas, Oklahoma, and Kansas, and north to southeast Wisconsin, southern Michigan, and the Great Lakes region of southern Ontario.
 It is generally absent from higher elevations in the Appalachian Mountains.

 The other species in the genus largely occur within the southern regions of the eastern musk turtle's range.
 Two species have relatively limited distributions, the flattened musk turtle (S. depressus) is endemic to north-central Alabama in the Black Warrior River basin above the fall line, and the intermediate musk turtle (S. intermedius) is found in southeastern Alabama and adjacent areas of the Florida panhandle in the Choctawhatchee, Conecuh, Yellow, Pea, Blackwater, and Escambia rivers.
 The razor-backed musk turtle (S. carinatus) occurs throughout Louisiana, and neighboring areas of Mississippi, Arkansas, Oklahoma, and Texas.
 The loggerhead musk turtle (S. minor) is found in extreme southeast Alabama, Georgia, and northern Florida.
 The stripe-necked musk turtle (S. peltifer) predominantly occurs in Alabama and Mississippi with some peripheral records from Georgia, and Louisiana, and ranging into northern watersheds in eastern Tennessee with marginal records from North Carolina, and Virginia.